Last Updated on November 14, 2020 by Oddmund Groette

 As a retail investor the conclusion is pretty simple: stick to mutual funds or ETFs.
 Much less can go wrong.

 Marshmallows and delayed gratification:

-Dollar cost averaging is an investment plan where you invest at regular or irregular intervals to build wealth over time.
-This of course can’t protect you from the risk of declining market prices, but it ultimately let you invest in potential future prosperity by investing a small amount for example every month.
+Dollar-cost averaging is an investment plan where you invest at regular or irregular intervals to build wealth over time.
+This, of course, can’t protect you from the risk of declining market prices, but it ultimately lets you invest in potential future prosperity by investing a small amount for example every month.
 This way you invest in both bull and bear markets.
-When the markets go down you keep on saving and thus lower your investment cost, thus the name dollar cost averaging.
+When the markets go down you keep on saving and thus lower your investment cost, thus the name dollar-cost averaging.

 The advantages of a monthly investment plan are obvious:

 - No waste of time predicting future stock market prices.

 - No waste of time predicting the future economy.